neerajsingh0101/blog/_posts/2010-11-23-mime-type-resolution-in-rails.md

 Unfortunately it is not a practical solution.
 Web has been there for a long time and there are a lot of applications who expect the response type to be RSS feed if they are sending _application/rss+xml_ in their HTTP_ACCEPT attribute.
 It is not nice to take a hard stand and ask all of them to request with extension _.rss_ .

-##How to make sense of HTTP_ACCEPT##
+##HTTP_ACCEPT is */*##

 Now that we have decided to obey HTTP_ACCEPT how to go about handling the order in which the browser wants requests to be handled and what common sense dictates us.

 At the beginning of the blog I showed respond_to code.

     respond_to do |format|
-      format.hml
+      format.hml { render :text => 'this is html' }
-      format.xml  { render :xml => @users }
+      format.js  { render :text => 'this is js' }
     end

 Above code says that if the requested format is _html_ then send _html_ response.
-If the requested format is _xml_ then send _xml_ response.
+If the requested format is _js_ then send _js_ response.
 However it also says one more very important thing and that has to do with the order in which two formats are declared.

+I am assuming that _HTTP_ACCEPT_ value is \*/\* .
+In this case browser is saying that send me whatever you got.
+Since browser is not dictating the order rails will look at the order in which repsond_to formats are delcared.
+Rails will use the first format specified in the respond_to block.

+So if the respond_to block is declared like the one given below then user will get html output.

+    respond_to do |format|
+      format.hml { render :text => 'this is html' }
+      format.js  { render :text => 'this is js' }
+    end

+However if the respond_to block is declared like the one given below then user will get js output.

+    respond_to do |format|
+      format.hml { render :text => 'this is html' }
+      format.js  { render :text => 'this is js' }
+    end

+The order in which formats are declared can be real issue.
+Checkout these [two](http://www.danielcadenas.com/2008/10/internet-explorer-7-accept-header-and.html) [cases](http://www.brentmc79.com/posts/ie7-accept-header-and-rails-respon-to-bug) where the author ran into issue because of the order in which formats are declared.

 To come to a common sense solution rails decided to parse HTTP_ACCEPT and build the response type browser supports.
 However when it comes to priority it will look at the order in which formats are declared inside the respond_to block.